Skjoldrun/Skjoldrun.github.io/docs/other/wix-tools-msi.md

     configuration: '$(buildConfiguration)'
 ```

-But DevOps can also run the CI pipe in Cloud containers and I encountered a bug, that lets the WiX linker (light.exe) run into a deadlock.
+But DevOps can also run the CI pipe in Cloud containers and I encountered a bug ([GitHub Issue](https://github.com/wixtoolset/issues/issues/5486), [StackOverflow Solution](https://stackoverflow.com/questions/60102985/build-hangs-while-building-wix-installer)), that lets the WiX linker (light.exe) run into a deadlock.
 The solution was to configure the build to run with a special parameter `msbuildArgs: '/p:RunWixToolsOutOfProc=true'`:

 ```yaml
 - task: VSBuild@1